gudlyf/TerraformOpenVPN/README.md

 5. Customize the region in `variables.tf` as needed (default is `ca-central-1`).
 6. `terraform plan && terraform apply`
 7. New `.ovpn` file will be copied from new instance.
 Open with your OpenVPN client.

+### To Do

+- Better, more secure cert generation
+- Flag for "only allow this IP to connect" to either SSH and/or OpenVPN
+- Finish `fail2ban` configuration